theeasiestway/android-yuv-utils/README.md

 /* the first way */
 val image = ...                                             // getting an image from Camera2 or CameraX api
 val scaledWidth = image.width * 2                           // getting current width and height
-val scaledHeight = image.height * 2                         // of a frame and for example double them
+val scaledHeight = image.height * 2                         // of the image and for example double them
 yuvFrame = yuvUtils.scale(image, scaledWidth, scaledHeight, Constants.FILTER_BOX)

-/* the second way here yuvFrame was taken from the yuvUtils.convertToI420 method as showed above */ val scaledWidth = yuvFrame.width * 2                        // getting current width and height val scaledHeight = yuvFrame.height * 2                      // of a frame and for example double them
+/* the second way here yuvFrame was taken from the yuvUtils.convertToI420 method as showed above */ val scaledWidth = yuvFrame.width * 2                        // getting current width and height val scaledHeight = yuvFrame.height * 2                      // of the image and for example double them
 yuvFrame = yuvUtils.scale(yuvFrame, scaledWidth, scaledHeight, Constants.FILTER_BOX)
 ```